 White sugar and refined carbohydrates send your blood sugar levels on an up and down roller coaster ride.

-But root vegetables give your brain the steady supply of glucose it needs.
+But root vegetables help give your brain the steady supply of glucose it needs.

 Spice It Up